 The service of creating posts is currently in beta and only available to sellers registered with Amazon's Brand Registry or Vendors in the United States.
-To use Posts, you must also have an Amazon Store for your business.
+You must also have an Amazon Store for your business to use Posts.

 Why Create Amazon Posts?

-When it comes to online buying, consumers are becoming more receptive to social media material.
+Consumers are becoming more receptive to social media material when it comes to online buying.
 For example, 54% of American customers claim they've purchased something after seeing it on social media, and 21% start their product searches on Instagram.

 Customers respond to social media's ability to present things in appealing, familiar contexts.
 As a result, posts have the appearance and feel of traditional social media channels.
 Still, they go one step further by allowing customers to see the product behind the captivating content in just one click.
 It's a no-brainer to use Posts because of this.